alexbadiu-insightsinmotion/PBI-Documentation/06 - Automated Testing in Power BI.md

 ##### 1. Create a Reference Excel File

-Document with the PO or business expert matter the automated tests to be performed:
+Document with the PO (Product Owner) or business expert matter the automated tests to be performed:

 - Test name
 - Priority